Webinar 3: Folding health and health equity into flood management

 Inform municipal staff and local stakeholders about:

-• the health and health equity risks presented by climate change;
+• the health and health equity risks presented by floods;

-• how the HealthyPlan.City tool can be used by municipalities to identify and prioritize health inequities in their communities when developing climate change mitigation and climate adaptation plans.
+• how the HPC tool can be used to reduce health inequities in their communities when developing climate change adaptation and flood risk mitigation plans.

 Speakers